tomhendra/courses/19-testing-javascript/README.md

 ### 2.6.
 Verify Custom JavaScript Tests with Jest

-- The testing framework we've written so far looks remarkably like Jest.
+Up to this point we’ve created all our own utilities.
+As it turns out, the utilities we’ve created mirror the utilities provided by Jest perfectly!
+Let’s install Jest and use it to run our test!

 - Rather than run `node --require ./setup-globals.js ./index.js` we can run `npx jest` and Jest will pick up the `jest.test.js` file and run the tests.
 - Jest shows us really helpful error messages and even a code frame for exactly where the error originates.
 - This is one of the things that makes Jest such an awesome tool, as the error messages are so clear.

 ## 3. Static Analysis Testing JavaScript Applications

-There are a tonne of ways your application can break.
+There are a ton of ways your application can break.
 One of the most common sources of bugs is related to typos and incorrect types.
 Passing a string to a function that expects a number, or falling prey to a common typo in a logical statement are silly mistakes that should never be made, but this happens all the time.

 We could write a comprehensive suite of automated tests for our entire codebase to make certain mistakes like this never happen, but that would likely be too much work and slow development down to be worth the benefit.
 Luckily for us, there are tools like ESLint, TypeScript, Prettier, and more which we can use to satisfy a whole category of testing with a great developer experience.

 ### 3.1.
 Lint JavaScript by Configuring and Running ESLint

+The static code analysis and linting tool ESLint is the de-facto standard for linting JavaScript projects.
+In this lesson we’ll see how to install, run, and configure it for your preferences.

 - To install ESLint run `npm install --dev-dependency eslint`.
 - If we run `npx eslint .` we will see an error stating that no eslint config has been found.